Markov chains revisited: Discrete-time chains II: the long-term behaviour

 Thus, there exists a stationary distribution $\pi$ with support on $x$ (i.e., with $\pi(x)>0$) only if $x$ is positive recurrent~(Definition~\ref{def:posrec}).
-The intuition here is that states $x$ satisfying $\pi(x)>0$ are those the chain will keep visiting frequently enough that the fraction of time-steps $\epsilon_N(x)$ it spends in the state does not decay to zero whenever the initial position is sampled from $\pi$.
-Because, regardless of the starting location, visits to any state $x$ not positive recurrent eventually become so rare that $\epsilon_N(x)$ collapses to zero (Theorem~\ref{thrm:empdistlims}), it follows that $x$ must be positive recurrent for $\pi(x)$ to be non-zero.
+The intuition here is that, if the initial position is sampled from $\pi$, then the states $x$ satisfying $\pi(x)>0$ are those that the chain will visit often enough that the fraction of time-steps $\epsilon_N(x)$ it spends in the state does not decay to zero.
+Because, regardless of the starting location, visits to any non-positive-recurrent state $x$ eventually become so rare that $\epsilon_N(x)$ collapses to zero (Theorem~\ref{thrm:empdistlims}), it follows that $x$ must be positive recurrent for $\pi(x)$ to be non-zero.

-The converse is also true and the trick in arguing this involves the stopping distributions and occupation measures of the Section~\ref{sec:morehitdt}.
-In particular, let $\mu_S$ and $\nu_S$ be the space marginals~\eqref{eq:mus}--\eqref{eq:nus} of the stopping distribution and occupation measure associated with the entrance time $\phi_x$ of any given recurrent state $x$ and suppose that the we initialised the chain at $x$.
+The converse is also true and the trick in arguing it involves the stopping distributions and occupation measures of the Section~\ref{sec:morehitdt}.
+In particular, let $\mu_S$ and $\nu_S$ be the space marginals~(\ref{eq:mus}--\ref{eq:nus}) of the stopping distribution and occupation measure associated with the entrance time $\phi_x$ of any given recurrent state $x$ and set the chain's starting location to be $x$.
 At the moment of entry, the chain is at $x$.
-Because $x$ is recurrent it follows that, $\mu_S$ is the point mass $1_x$ at $x$.
-Because we fixed the initial distribution $\gamma$ to also be $1_x$, then Lemma~\ref{eqnsd} shows that $\nu_S=\nu_S P$.
-If $x$ is positive recurrent, the fact that the mass of $\nu_S$ is the mean return time (c.f.~\eqref{eq:numassd}) implies that we obtain a probability distribution $\pi$ satisfying that $\pi=\pi P$ by normalising $\nu_S$ (i.e., $\pi:=\nu_S/\nu_S(\s)$).
+Because $x$ is recurrent, it follows that $\mu_S$ is the point mass $1_x$ at $x$.
+Because we fixed the initial distribution $\gamma$ to also be $1_x$, Corollary~\ref{eqnsd2} then shows that $\nu_S=\nu_S P$.
+Recall that the mass of $\nu_S$ is the mean return time, c.f.~\eqref{eq:numassd}.
+Hence, if $x$ is positive recurrent, then we obtain a probability distribution $\pi$ satisfying that $\pi=\pi P$ by normalising $\nu_S$ (i.e.\ $\pi:=\nu_S/\nu_S(\s)$).
 Moreover,

 In summary: \begin{theorem} A state $x$ is positive recurrent if and only if there exists a stationary distribution $\pi$ such that $\pi(x)>0$.
 Moreover, if $x$ is positive recurrent, then one such stationary distribution is given by